shenhavn/Segmentation_Prostate_MRI/README.md

 of MR images / segmentation masks).
 After creating the folders, the code terminated and needs to re-run for training / predicting.
 In every other run, set “has_batches=False” (default value) and run the code.
+Download the dataset into a folder named "Data" to ensure competability with the code provided.